nrb5089/radar/docs/source/tutorials/lab2-TxRx.rst

 (graphic from https://www.researchgate.net/figure/Radar-signal-concept_fig1_276184180)

 All radar detection is based on delays relative to intervals in which measurements are processed.
 In this problem, you'll be shown how to simulate a delay within that interval.
-Let's say we have a target out at 50 km, with our chosen $T_{\textnormal{PRI}} = 1000$ us we can detect a target, unambiguously, out to
+Let's say we have a target out at 50 km, with our chosen :math:`T_{\textnormal{PRI}} = 1000` us we can detect a target, unambiguously, out to

 :math:`R_\textnormal{ua} = cT_{\textnormal{PRI}}/2 = 150 \textnormal{km}`